spmwtech/SPMWtech/_team/michaelmk.md

 ---

 Hey King,
-Thank you , to say the least, for the sacrifices youve constantly made for me.
+To say the least, thank you so much for the sacrifices youve constantly made for me.
 And for believing in me.
 You are a hero, my inspiration, always giving strength to push through the days.
 Keep up.

 I pray to God to always remember you for what you have been to me and that you may never lack.